 Watch my video on Cultivating the Heart of Homesteading in Kids

 2-Utilizing Your Space to Grow Some of Your Own Food

+In my opinion, growing some of your own food is a great step in how to start homesteading.
+You can grow something for yourself no matter where you are.
 Some of you may live in an apartment, some on a small city lot, some on a larger sub-urban lot, maybe you are fortunate enough to have acreage and just aren’t sure how to use it.
 Whatever space you have, use it to the best of your ability to make it produce for you and your family.
-You can start homesteading where you are.
+Homesteading starts exactly where you are right now.

 If you only have access to a balcony, grow some vegetables in pots, find out what herbs do well indoors.
 Shop at farmers markets and local farms.
 You can preserve the foods you purchase, you do not have to grow your own to preserve it.
 If you have access to more room, build raised beds or set up a garden plot.
 It is up to you to get creative with what you want to grow.
 The satisfaction of your own fresh vegetables is a wonderful feeling!

 If you have enough acreage, you can raise chickens for eggs and meat, keep a goat or cow for milk, raise pigs, or even some beef.
 Add a beehive for your own honey.
 Grow what you like to eat.
 Use your space well to serve your needs.

 Read more on Raising Chickens for Meat and Eggs